Flashcards in Role of the nephron in osmoregulation Deck (13):

 What is the formation of glomerular filtrate by ultrafiltration?

--as the diameter of the affront arteriole is greater than that of the efferent arteriole, there is a build up of hydrostatic pressure within the glomerulus
+-the diameter of the affront arteriole is greater than the efferent arteriole so there is a build up of hydrostatic pressure within the glomerulus causing water, glucose and mineral ions to be squeezed out of a capillary to form the glomerular filtrate

 what is the movement of filtrate out of the glomerulus resisted by?